Boys Ranches in Utah…A Therapeutic Boys Ranch Like Treasure Coast Boys Academy Can Help Turn Around Your Troubled Boy

 Treasure Coast Boys Academy cares for 50 boys ages 13 to 18 at our residential boarding school and ranch located on a 30-acre ranch.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and special events on campus to keep them involved in what is their home away from home.

 Treasure Coast Boys Academy shows boys the right way to live through example, lessons, counsel, mentoring and team exercises.
-Also, by eliminating distractions and detaching from troublesome situations, it helps to begin the process of break destructive patterns of behavior.
+Also, by eliminating distractions and detaching from troublesome situations, it helps to begin the process of breaking destructive patterns of behavior.

 If you are searching for boys ranches in or near Utah because you would like your son to change the course of his life, consider that Treasure Coast Boys Academy could possibly be just what you are interested in.
 Unlike boys homes and ranches you may find near Utah, Treasure Coast Boys Academy believes that improving relationships with both God and man are the first step for a long-term change in a boy’s behavior.